 Initiative: "On the Spot" Citations and hiring of a "Code Enforcement Officer" under our Law Enforcement Department to enforce our expanded Public Nuisance Code and various other violations.
-Was this non-tax initiative a part of your original plan application ■ or a plan amendment □?
+Was this non-tax initiative a part of your original plan application \blacksquare or a plan amendment \square ?
 Has the ordinance(s) needed to implement this initiative been enacted?
 If yes, when was the ordinance enacted?
 September 17th, 2019 (effective upon passage) If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 This initiative has had much success and we continue to reiterate to our citizens that this is not about writing tickets, this is about taking care of identified public health and public safety matters.
 We believe this program will continue to be successful far into the future and continue to address serious concerns within our city limits in a timely manner.
-In 2023 we have removed 95 vehicles; demolished 3 buildings; worked 71 property investigations and 108 grass investigations.
+In 2024 we have removed 65 vehicles; demolished 2 buildings; worked 47 property investigations and 111 grass investigations.
+Executed 5 search warrants on dilapidated buildings, sent our numerous abandoned property registration forms, and worked to secure grant funding for the demolition of dilapidated properties.
+Worked with Planning Commission to modernize land use code.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-N/A
+The Code Enforcement program has been a great asset to our city.
+It's important that we inform our citizens that the goal is not to issues fines and fees, the goal is maintaining public health and safety without community.